scumatteo/loop-closure-inspector/README.md

 Inside the folder */cfg/* there are two files:
 - **config.cfg** to set the configurations for the ground truth to create.
 - **test.cfg** to display the ground truth created.

+## config.cfg
+This file contains the default settings for different datasets.

+Six parameters must be set, according to the dataset used:
+- distance_lower_bound, the lower bound for radius search in meters
+- distance_upper_bound, the upper bound for radius search in meters
+- n_frame_since_last, the number of frame that must occur between two loop closures
+- translation_axis, the axis to consider for the 2D loop closure
+- rotation_axis, the axis to consider for the angle
+- max_angular_difference, the maximum angle difference

+## test.cfg
+In this file, only the translation_axis is set, depending on the dataset, in order to display the results.